socadk/design-practice-repository/artifact-templates/SDPR-CandidateEndpointList.md

 Let us articulate the need for this artifact in question form:

-How can an initial, draft set of API capabilities (i.e., responsibilities, collaborations) be compiled as these capabilities are identified in new requirements, design artifacts and descriptions of existing systems (for instance, domain-driven designs, user interface mockups, integration stories)?
+How can an initial, draft set of API capabilities (i.e., responsibilities, collaborations) be compiled as these capabilities are identified in new requirements, design artifacts, and descriptions of existing systems (for instance, domain-driven designs, user interface mockups, integration stories)?

 ### Usage (Produced and Consumed When)